Downloads:

 Reservoir Description

-Brownwood Reservoir is a 6,814-acre impoundment constructed on Pecan Bayou and its tributary, Jim Ned Creek, in the Colorado River Basin about 70 miles southeast of City of Abilene and about 6 miles north of the City of Brownwood, Texas.
+Reservoir Description: Brownwood Reservoir is a 6,814-acre impoundment constructed on Pecan Bayou and its tributary, Jim Ned Creek, in the Colorado River Basin about 70 miles southeast of City of Abilene and about 6 miles north of the City of Brownwood, Texas.
 The reservoir was constructed in 1933 and is used for municipal water supply, flood control, and recreation.
 The reservoir is controlled by the Brown County Water Improvement District.
-Rainfall during 2015-2016 refilled the reservoir and increased water level to over conservation pool elevation.
-Subsequently, water level fluctuated between 7 feet below to slightly over conservation pool.
-During the habitat survey, the areas surveyed in the reservoir were primarily featureless, though observed vegetation was mostly inundated terrestrial vegetation and shoreline habitat was typically rocky.
+Prior to summer 2024, the reservoir had dropped to about 9 ft below conservation pool elevation.
+Rainfall during 2024 refilled the reservoir and increased water level to over conservation pool elevation.
+As of May 2025, the reservoir was about 0.5 ft above conservation pool.
+During the habitat survey, the areas surveyed in the reservoir were primarily featureless, though observed vegetation was mostly waterwillow, inundated terrestrial vegetation, coontail, and shoreline habitat was typically rocky.
 Boater access was available at all public ramps during the survey period, and bank angler access was limited to areas near the boat ramps and Lake Brownwood State Park.

 Management History

 Palmetto Bass were regularly stocked from the 1980’s through mid-1990’s, but stockings were discontinued because of the lack of directed fishing effort.
 Largemouth Bass harvest was managed with a 16-inch minimum length limit (MLL) from 1 September 1992 to 31 August 1999.
 Thereafter, the regulation was changed to a 14-inch MLL.
-Blue Catfish were stocked in 2007, 2010, and 2016 to improve the catfish fishery.
+Largemouth Bass were last stocked in 2024.
+Blue Catfish were stocked in 2022-2024 to improve catfish fishery.

 Fish Community